 “The 2019 GTI is the hot hatch that Volkswagen says it is, and is one of the best hatchbacks on the market.”

 - Throaty, yet subdued exhaust note

 Over the past four decades, Volkswagen has seen many models come and go, including the iconic Beetle, the enthusiast favorite Scirocco, and the much-maligned Fox.
 But one model has managed to weather the ever-changing preferences of the American car buyer: the Golf GTI.

-It’s easy to see why, as the car is a blast to drive.
+The car is a blast to drive.
 While the GTI certainly isn’t the fastest hatchback on the road, it is by far the most practical.
-It’s aggressive, but not obnoxious; It’s pricey, but not unaffordable.
+It’s aggressive, but not obnoxious.
+It’s pricey, but not out of reach.
 In the 2019 model, the GTI gets an 8 hp bump to 228hp, and great driver assistance tech makes it all the way down to the base model, including forward collision warning and pedestrian detection with automatic braking, and blind spot monitoring with rear traffic alert.